-In line with the plan to support/ make donations to NGOs, we identified the Special Olympics Nigeria, an affiliate of Special Olympics International, a global non-profit organization created by the Joseph P. Kennedy foundation.
-It is the world's largest sports organization for children and adults with intellectual and physical disabilities.
-AXA Mansard was the official insurance company for team Nigeria at the 2018 athletics competition and provided Group Personal and Health Insurance covers to the athletes as well as the entourage that represented Nigeria at the Special Olympics with a total premium of One Million, Six Hundred and Sixty Four Thousand, Five Hundred and Fifty Naira (₩1,664,550).
+In line with the plan to support/ make donations to NGOs, we identified the Special Olympics Nigeria, an affiliate of Special Olympics International a global non-profit organization created by the Joseph P. Kennedy foundation.
+It is the world's largest sports organization for children and adults with intellectual disabilities.

+AXA Mansard was the official insurance company for team Nigeria at the 2018 Athletics competition.
+Group Personal Accident and Health Insurance was granted to the athletes as well as the entourage that represented Nigeria at the Special Olympics with a total premium of One Million, Six Hundred and Sixty Four Thousand, Five Hundred and Fifty Naira (N1,664,550).

-SUPPORT FOR SCHOOLS
+EDUCATION: SUPPORT FOR SCHOOLS